aluferraz/test/Refactoring.md

 ## Your Explanation Here

-Split the code functionalities into functions to make it more readable and reusable.
+1.Split the code functionalities into functions to make it more readable and reusable.

-Add some comments to make it more easy to understand
+2.Add some comments to make it more easy to understand 3.Used proper namming for each step

-Used proper namming for each step
+4.Added unit tests covering major scenarios.

-Added unit tests covering major scenarios.
+5.Added unit tests comparing refactored function and legacy function to ensure functionality [Can be removed after stable deploy]